 When checking your IUP email, you will probably come across an email offering you a job—but it is probably a scam!
 These scams typically promise lucrative job opportunities with minimal effort, request application fees or personal financial information, and often lack proper contact details or genuine company correspondence.
 Stay alert to protect yourself from falling prey to these deceptive schemes.

-Duo Mobile App LogoTip 5: Duo Multi-Factor Authentication
+Microsoft Authenticator App LogoTip 5: Multi-Factor Authentication

 Multi-factor authentication (MFA) is an authentication method that requires the user to provide two or more verification factors to gain access to a resource such as an application, online account, or a VPN.
 Instead of asking only for a username and password, MFA requires one or more additional verification factors, which decreases the likelihood of a successful cyber attack.